What is Diminished Value?

 No one can prevent it, the car loses value because of market forces that no one has control over.
 The fact is, in today’s world, consumers will not pay as much for a car that has been in an accident.

 If you try and make a diminished value claim with the insurance company on your own, be prepared for lots of resistance.
-I hope this blog is informative and helps you understand how a diminished value claim works, and what your rights are in the State of Ohio.
 However, many times an attorney is required to get a reasonable settlement from the insurance company.

-I offer a free consultation to anyone who might have a diminished value claim, feel free to call or email me through this site and I will discuss your case with you.
+The law firm of McKenzie & Snyder LLP provides a free case evaluation to anyone who might have a diminished value claim.
+Feel free to call or email me through this site and I will discuss your case with you.